daormar/debasher/doc/design_doc_webui.md

 ## Script generation and import of a resident program

-*In part: the code of a node is designed, and the Supervisor wiring, the fifo tags and the program type are still to be written.*
+*In part: the code of a node and the Supervisor wiring are designed, and the fifo tags and the program type are still to be written.*

 **The code of a node, generated.** Script generation writes the code of a node as the heredoc function of its process, `<process>_heredoc_py` (see "Layout of